 The next phase of our existence is going to require figuring out how best to get along with smart machines.
 We see so many movies about how machines are going to take over – but the reality is that humans are already collaborating with machines, and their influence will continue to accelerate.
 We need to understand how humans and smart machines create value together when it comes to security operations – keeping people, processes, and organizations safe.

-Security operations is one of the areas being disrupted by today’s changing technology landscape.
+Cyber security strategy is an area being disrupted by today’s changing technology landscape.
 The threat landscape is expanding rapidly, as are the number of connected systems that need to be protected.
 Humans alone can’t keep up with the demand.
 Most of the innovations in AI only exacerbate the problem – creating more alerts for an already overburdened team of human analysts.
 This becomes the new frontier: How do humans work together with smart machines effectively to solve this problem?

-In this post, we’ll look at how AI can augment the capabilities of human analysts to increase the effectiveness of a security team and accelerate detection to reduce risk to the organization.
+In this post, we’ll look at how AI can augment the capabilities of human analysts to increase the effectiveness of computer security incident management and accelerate detection to reduce cyber security threats to the organization.

 Trends in Cyber Security and AI